 How to Repair Storage Spaces in Windows 10

-In general, the Storage Spaces and Windows will help you to identify the disk that is failed.
+In general, Storage Spaces and Windows will help you to identify the disk that has failed.
 Yet, there are some cases in which the disks are mounted and users are not able to see the identifying information.
 At this time, you should do the following things:

 - Restart the computer.